Brandeis University Study Abroad Scholarships

 For the past 30 years, thanks to the inspiration of President Abram Sachar and the continued support of Brandeis alumni, professors, and staff, the Undergraduate Committee for Study and Research Abroad has administered a grant competition for students on need-based financial aid planning to study abroad during their college career.
 Please see the list of available scholarships below.

 We encourage applications from all qualified undergraduates, especially sophomores whose G.P.A. is at least a 3.0.
 Typical awards range from $500 to $1,500.
-Candidates are evaluated on the basis of a project statement, overall academic record, and a faculty recommendation.

 - The Edward Cohen Scholarship supports students interested in studying abroad in Israel.